Australia sets net zero emissions target for 2050, but no legislation | DW | 26.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Prime Minister Scott Morrison said the country will reduce emissions by 35% below 2005 levels by 2030, but critics say it may be too little.
+Prime Minister Scott Morrison has said the country will reduce emissions 35% below 2005 levels by 2030, but critics point out a lack of concrete plans.

 The country, however, did not outline a strategy for achieving the goal and will not commit to such a target at the United Nations climate conference in Scotland later this week.